 If most of your answers were D’s, the best island in Hawaii for you might be: Kauai

 Full of adventure, beauty and a dramatic coastline that would make any island-lover swoon, Kauai is the least visited of the four featured Hawaiian islands.
 It’s an island truly made to be explored by foot, as only 10% of the island is accessible by car.

 Grab your hiking gear and hike one (or more) of dozens of trails to explore nature at it’s finest.
-And make sure to add to your must-see list at least one of the fourteen gorgeous waterfalls on the island.
+And make sure to add to your must-see list at least one of the hundreds of gorgeous waterfalls on the island.

 Nicknamed “The Garden Isle,” and although most of Kauai’s adventures are in nature, there are museums and historical sights to learn about Hawaii’s oldest island.
 Oh, and beaches that will soothe your soul with their calmness and beauty.
 Can you say dream vacation any louder?

 Wait, there’s more….islands, that is

 There are two more islands that you could technically visit if vacationing in Hawaii, but they receive so few tourists that it made sense to focus on the four islands where accommodations and flights are most accessible.

 Molokai and Lanai are both beautiful options if you’re flexible with your travel itinerary and really want a low-key vacation.
 Generally, Molokai is known for it’s simple lifestyle and stunning hiking trails.
 Lanai is serene and known for it’s amazing snorkeling and scuba diving…hard to believe it can get better than the underwater adventures of the other islands listed above.